ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 A constant shift was then applied to the relative flux of the check star to allow it to be displayed on the same chart as the variable star without points overlapping.

 ### 4. Uncertainty Estimation
-The uncertainty in the flux of the variable, comparison and check stars wwas calculated individually using the respective signal to noise ratio (SNR) values outputted by ASTAP, for each frame.
+The uncertainty in the flux of the variable, comparison and check stars was calculated individually using the respective signal to noise ratio (SNR) values outputted by ASTAP, for each frame.

 SNR is related to fractional flux error by the following relation: